diversityabroad/iscraper-client/README.md

   2c) This is the url to search for the local site search.

+	# If using the Django site_config model backend

     SMARTSEARCH_LOCAL_SITE="www.osfsaintfrancis.org"

+    # OR if using the Django site_config model_backend

+	Set this variable in the admin intervace

   2d) Ensure the request context processor is set.